nickolashkraus/nickolaskraus-org/content/articles/my-local-development-setup.md

 There is no further configuration needed for Powerline fonts.

 ## Homebrew
-[Homebrew](https://brew.sh/) is an exceptional package manager for MacOS.
+[Homebrew](https://brew.sh/) is an exceptional package manager for macOS.

 ### Installation